Face Your Challenges with Confidence Knowledgeable Legal Representation SCHEDULE A FREE CONSULTATION

 Getting hurt in an accident caused by a company or person's negligent behavior can be a traumatic experience that forces an injured victim or their families into a series of decisions and circumstances that they are often unprepared for.
 As you enter into discussions with those that caused your injuries, one of the critical decisions you may face is whether to accept the settlement they initially offer you or take the matter to trial.
 If you accept a settlement, you immediately get financial compensation.
 However, it may be far less than you are entitled to.
 If you choose to go to trial, you may obtain the full amount you're entitled to, but there is a risk that the judge will only award a fraction of the amount.

-If you have been injured by another's negligent behavior and are now trying to decide whether to accept a settlement or take the matter to trial, immediately contact the Gardner Law Office to obtain critical legal feedback and insight into your situation.
+If you have been injured by another's negligent behavior and are now trying to decide whether to accept a settlement or take the matter to trial, immediately contact Todd Gardner of Gardner Law Office to obtain critical legal feedback and insight into your situation.
 We will speak with you and learn everything about the circumstances surrounding your accident and provide you with experienced legal advice about your particular case.
 We are fully committed to every one of our clients and will work zealously on your behalf to help you fight for the financial compensation you are entitled to, either in negotiations or at trial.
 Our skilled legal team settles most cases before trial due to our ability to negotiate and press for fair and full compensation.
 When necessary, if our valid demands are not met, we can move forward with a civil action on our client's behalf.

 Q: